Upgrade to PatternFly 6

 • A CSS variable: --pf-v5-global--FontSize--lg becomes --pf-t--global--font--size--lg

-• A react token: global_FontSize_lg becomes t_global_font_size_lg
+• A React token: global_FontSize_lg becomes t_global_font_size_lg

 4. Update any pixel-based logic for breakpoints